unityPod/personal-blog/README.md

 # Installation

-Follow these steps to setup and run a local instance of HeroSearch (You will need node, npm and MySQL already installed)
+Follow these steps to setup and run a local instance of personal-blog

 1. Clone and download this repo